 - Students are expected to keep their masks on, maintain social distance, attend classes and participate in campus activities while awaiting test results.

-- The SU COVID-19 office will reach out if necessary through the point-n-click system, email, or phone.
+- The SU COVID-19 office will reach out if necessary, through email or phone.

-The R3 program creates passports for student access to campus activities.
-The passport shows that you are current with the testing program, not whether the test is positive or negative.
+The R3 program will issue a supplemental card with your name and test date.
+The card shows that you are current with the testing program, not whether the test is positive or negative.